alopez96/personal-blog/content/blog/after-graduation/index.md

 ## Working while job hunting

 Within a couple weeks after graduation, I started working in construction.
 Before I started working, my boss knew that I was a recent grad and was looking for a job in tech.
-He was okay with it, and simply asked me to give him a notice when I'm ready to move on.
+He was okay with it, and simply asked me to give him a notice when I was ready to move on.

 In construction, I usually worked 8-10 hours a day.
 Once I was off work, I would spend my evenings doing coding challenges,